Reports: Customizing a Pivot Table

 For example, if a pivot table has Product category and Product columns in Row shelf (Row Orientation), initially the Product Categories and Products will be ordered alphabetically in ascending order.
 When corresponding columns are sorted in descending order as described above, Pivot data will be rearranged as shown in the screenshots below.

-Sorting a Pivot Table column by its corresponding data values(by values of the column in Data shelf): This option allows you to sort Pivot Table columns based on data values corresponding to each pivot column value.
+Sorting a Pivot Table column by its corresponding data values(by values of the column in the Data shelf): This option allows you to sort Pivot Table columns based on data values corresponding to each pivot column value.

 To sort a pivot table based on its data values: